cerc-io/watcher-ts/packages/erc721-watcher/README.md

     yarn nft:transfer --nft $NFT_ADDRESS --from 0xDC7d7A8920C8Eecc098da5B7522a5F31509b5Bfc --to $RECIPIENT_ADDRESS --token-id 1
     ```

+    * An Approval event for ZERO_ADDRESS (0xDC7d7A8920C8Eecc098da5B7522a5F31509b5Bfc) shall be visible in the subscription at endpoint.

+    * A Transfer event to $RECIPIENT_ADDRESS shall be visible in the subscription at endpoint.

+    * An auto-generated diff_staged IPLDBlock should be added with parent cid pointing to the previous IPLDBlock.

   * Get the latest blockHash and replace the blockHash in the above query.
 The result should be different and the token should be transferred to the recipient.

+  * Run the getState query again at the endpoint with the event blockHash.

+  * After the `diff` block has been created, create a checkpoint using CLI in `packages/erc721-watcher`:

+    ```bash
+    yarn checkpoint --address $NFT_ADDRESS
+    ```

+    * Run the getState query again with the output blockHash and kind checkpoint at the endpoint.

+    * The latest checkpoint should have the aggregate of state diffs since the last checkpoint.

+    * The IPLDBlock entries can be seen in pg-admin in table ipld_block.

+* All the diff and checkpoint IPLDBlocks should pushed to IPFS.

+* Open IPFS WebUI http://127.0.0.1:5001/webui and search for IPLDBlocks using their CIDs.

 ## Customize